-The city of dreams and make-believe faces a real life nighetmarish devastation as the worst fire in its iconic history ravages the homes and communities of the famous and the obscure alike from Malibu and the Pacific Palisades to Hollywood and Pasadena.
+The city of dreams and make-believe faces a real life nightmarish devastation as the worst fire in its iconic history ravages the homes and communities of the famous and the obscure alike from Malibu and the Pacific Palisades to Hollywood and Pasadena.

 The apocalypse didn’t arrive in Los Angeles with the bang of an earthquake or the roar of a tsunami—it came on the wings of fire, fanned by winds so ferocious they seemed sentient.